Restaurant: Cafe Medina

 - No weekend reservations

 Cafe Medina is perhaps the most popular local favourite for breakfast and brunch in downtown Vancouver, BC.
 It’s one of mine for sure.
-It’s a constantly packed quaint cafe and local gem serving only breakfast, brunch and lunch.
-As for dinner you’ll have to go next door to it’s parent restaurant Chambar Restaurant, also one of my favourite restaurants in Vancouver.
-Co-owner and chef, Nico Schuermans operates the kitchen with pastry chef Eleanor Chow for both restaurants, so it’s no doubt that I would enjoy the food at both places.
-(Chow is also pastry chef for Bao Bei Chinese Brasserie)
+The quaint cafe is constantly packed serving only breakfast, brunch and lunch.
+As for dinner you’ll have to go next door to its parent restaurant Chambar Restaurant, also one of my favourite restaurants in Vancouver.

 I may be a bit biased because this type of innovative cuisine is right up my alley.
-It’s not an everyday place (but I wish it was) as the prices are a bit steep for brunch, but I think it’s well worth it.
+It’s not an everyday place (but I wish it was) as the prices are a bit steep for brunch, but I think it’s worth it.

 On the table: